DreamLayer

 Settings — every toggle

-Privacy and relay Oracle
+Privacy and relay Juno

-Settings Oracle settings
+Settings Juno settings

 • Privacy: Proactive cards with nested Events / People / Places cues, Focus mode, Incognito, Text pop-ups, Email pop-ups, Summarize long emails, Pause memory capture.